typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-extraneous-class.md

 This is known as a "namespace import".
 Namespace imports are sometimes preferable because they keep all properties nested and don't need to be changed as you start or stop using various properties from the module.

-However, namespace imports are impacted by XYZ downsides:
+However, namespace imports are impacted by these downsides:

 - They also don't play as well with tree shaking in modern bundlers
 - They require a name prefix before each property's usage